olaviinha/HSL-Stop-Departures/README.md

 ## Features
 - Retrieves data in real-time from HSL's Routing API.
+- Generate display from any HSL stop using the stop number (e.g. V1777, H0107).
 - Set certain vehicle numbers as secondary.
 - Exclude certain vehicle numbers altogether.
 - Include walk time to minute countdowns (count to "get your ass moving" instead of vehicle arrival time).